djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 conversion step, just point the viewer at the CID and let the browser do the rest.

-In practice, it isn't always reliable.
+However, in practice, the embedded PDF viewers aren't always reliable.
 Mobile embedded PDF viewers are a
 patchwork: some browsers render inline, some kick out to a native app, some silently fail to load a plugin at all, and the experience differs across iOS, Android, and whatever WebView flavor a given app happens to ship.
+And for example, on iOS the embeded PDF viewers tends to show only one page of a PDF regardless of how many pages it actually has.
 For something as simple as browsing a multi-page menu or catalog, that's enough fragility that PDF shouldn't be the *only* way to view a document.

-## The idea: keep PDF, add a plain HTML option alongside it
+## The idea: keep PDF, add a visual image based plain HTML option alongside it

 To be clear, this isn't about dropping PDF — PDF stays exactly where it is, and it's still the right choice for a lot of cases.
 The goal was to give it
 company: a second, simpler format that can be offered as an alternative when the embedded viewer doesn't cooperate.
-So alongside the PDF, each document can now also be exported as a set of plain HTML pages with rasterized images, the same way LibreOffice's old Impress/Draw HTML export wizard used to do it.
+So alongside the PDF, each document can now also be exported as a set of plain HTML pages with rasterized images, the same way LibreOffice's Impress/Draw HTML export wizard does it.

 As a fallback or alternative to the PDF, that gives you: